Damarious Randall: 2015

-The Green Bay Packers selected Randall in the first round (30th overall) of the 2015 NFL Draft.
+The Green Bay Packers selected Randall in the first round (30th overall) of the 2015 NFL draft.
 He was the first safety selected in 2015 and was the highest draft pick from Arizona State since Terrell Suggs in 2003.
 On June 16, 2015, the Packers signed Randall to a four-year, $7.91 million contract that includes $5.96 million guaranteed and a signing bonus of $4.0 million.

-Despite playing safety in college, the Packers drafted him with plans to strictly play him at cornerback.
+Although he played safety in college, the Packers drafted him with plans to strictly play him at cornerback.
 He entered training camp slated as the third cornerback on the depth chart behind Sam Shields and Casey Hayward.
 Head coach Mike McCarthy officially named him the third cornerback to start the regular season.

 He made his professional regular season debut in the Packers' season-opening at the Chicago Bears and recorded one tackle and two pass deflections during their 31–23 victory.
 On October 18, 2015, Randall earned his first career start and recorded a season-high seven solo tackles and deflected two passes during the Packers' 27–20 victory against the San Diego Chargers.
 During the game Randall deflected a game-tying touchdown pass by Philip Rivers and earned Castrol Edge Clutch Performer of the Week for his performance.
 In Week 8, he made seven combined tackles, deflected a pass, and made his first career interception off a pass attempt by Peyton Manning in Green Bay's 29–10 loss at the Denver Broncos.
 The following week, Randall started at outside cornerback in place of Sam Shields, who suffered a shoulder injury the previous week.
-Randall collected five solo tackles, deflected two passes, and intercepted Carolina Panthers' quarterback Cam Newton during a 37–29 loss.
+Randall collected five solo tackles, deflected two passes, and intercepted Carolina Panthers quarterback Cam Newton during a 37–29 loss.
 In Week 12, Randall made two solo tackles in a 17–13 loss to the Chicago Bears.
 He left the game after suffering a knee injury and was inactive for Week 13.
 On December 20, 2015, he made his fifth start in place of Sam Shields and recorded seven combined tackles, deflected a pass, and returned an interception by Derek Carr for a 43-yard touchdown in the Packers' 30–20 victory at the Oakland Raiders.
 It marked the first touchdown of Randall's career.
 He finished his rookie season with a career-high 58 combined tackles (53 solo), 14 pass deflections, three interceptions, and a touchdown in 15 games and nine starts.

-The Packers finished second in the NFC North the 2015 season with a 10-6 record.
+The Packers finished second in the NFC North the 2015 season with a 10–6 record.
 On January 10, 2016, Randall started in his first career playoff game and recorded eight combined tackles and defended a pass in a 35–14 win at the Washington Redskins in the NFC Wildcard game.
-The following week, he made three combined tackles, deflected a pass, and intercepted a pass attempt by Carson Palmer during a 26–20 loss at the Arizona Cardinals in the NFC Divisional round.
+The following week, he made three combined tackles, deflected a pass, and intercepted a pass attempt by Carson Palmer during a 26–20 loss at the Cardinals in the NFC Divisional round.